 Blenheim Road, Deal, Kent CT14

-The revival of Catholicism in Deal was boosted when Miss Catharine Boys, a convert, in the late 1840s was instrumental in acquiring an existing hall for occasional use as a chapel.
-Fr James Scratton was entrusted with the Deal Mission in 1869 and it was through his auspices that the present site in Blenheim Road was purchased at the end of 1884.
-Designs for a new church and presbytery were prepared by F A Walters.
+The revival of Catholicism in Deal was boosted in the late 1840s, when Miss Catharine Boys, a convert, was instrumental in acquiring a hall for occasional use as a chapel.
+Fr James Scratton was entrusted with the Deal mission in 1869 and it was through his auspices that the present site in Blenheim Road was purchased at the end of 1884.
+Designs for a church and presbytery were prepared by F. A. Walters.
 Work started on the new church in January 1885 and the building was opened in December of that year.
-In 1895 the original Rood beam across the church was taken down because it was considered unsafe, but the Rood itself and the figures of Our Lady and St John remain in the church.
-The building was damaged in the war and all the original windows were lost.
-In the 1920s under Fr Wonnacot a new west porch was added and a new stone pulpit, altar rails, Lady altar and screen were installed inside the church, a new organ was acquired and the whole of the interior was elaborately redecorated.
-This also appears to be the work of F A Walters (& Son).
+In 1895 the original rood beam in the church was taken down because it was considered unsafe, but the rood itself and the figures of Our Lady and St John remain in the church.
+The building was damaged in the war and all the original windows lost.
+In the 1920s under Fr Wonnacot a west porch was added and a stone pulpit, altar rails, Lady altar and screen installed in the church, a new organ acquired and the interior elaborately redecorated.
+This also appears to be the work of F. A. Walters (& Son).
 The decoration has since been painted out.